davidalenoghena/project-sigritto/README.md

    Go to [https://project-sigritto.vercel.app/](https://project-sigritto.vercel.app/)

 2. **Connect your wallet:**
-   Use any standard web3 wallet (Phantom, Backpack, etc.) or sign in with your Google account using Civic Auth
+   Use any standard web3 wallet (Phantom, Backpack, etc.) or sign in with your Google account using Civic Auth.
+If using Phantom, go to settings > Developer Settings and set it to test mode

 3. **Get test tokens:**
    Since the app is currently in dev mode: